Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 [Read a concrete example in our tutorial.]()

-Due to this, it is very important that `onEvent` is a "pure function."
-A pure function is a function where the output depends _only_ in the inputs.
+Due to this, it is very important that `onEvent` is a _pure function_.
+A pure function is a function where the output depends solely in the inputs.

-The following are examples of things that are NOT pure and hence must not be done inside `onEvent`:
+The following are examples of things that are NOT pure and hence must be avoided inside `onEvent`:

 - Looking at the current time via `new Date()` or similar.
 If you need to get the time at which an event occured, look at the `metadata`.